Defence Geospatial Information Framework

 Supplemental Resources

-The DGIWG maintains a few lists, also called “mapping tables”, which define the semantical relationship between current and previous versions of DGIF and its vocabulary, and other domain data models.
-These mapping tables are designed to maximize interoperability between DGIF and external datasets.
+The DGIWG maintains mapping tables that capture the semantic relationships across DGIF versions and between its vocabulary and other domain data models.
+These tables are designed to maximize interoperability with external datasets.

 External Datasets and Mapping Tables